Rebecca & Tom Stark

 Day 1 - The Pomona to Alto Trail

 After enjoying a wonderful night's sleep at Hidden Lake, exploring area nature trails and sampling Southern Illinois wines is a great way to see the sites.
-And take a copy of the Wine Trail map that depicts not only the Vineyards and Wineries but also the hiking areas and other scenic stops.
 Be sure to flip a coin for a designated driver - or hire a limo!
 There are seven wineries to enjoy along the Pomona to Alto Trail!

 More Hiking: Hiking trails are abundant in the State Forests of Southern Illinois.
 Others include: Giant City State Park on the Anna to Makanda Trail, Ferne Clyffe noted for its impressive rock formations including , a 150-foot-long shelter bluff, and a 100-foot intermittent waterfall; Trail of Tears used extensively by prehistoric Native Americans who were pushed south and west around 1803 as settlers of European descent entered; LaRue Pine Hills - noted for its scenic overlooks as well as its spring and fall snake migration!; Dixon Springs State Park and Garden of the Gods.